 What do authentic relationships between women look like?
-In this women’s topic Linda Miller outlined characteristics that are important to have good relationships.
+In this women’s topic, Sister Linda Miller outlined characteristics that are important to have good relationships.
 We can look to Jesus to see how there will be different levels of relationship.

 Introduction by Mrs. Curt Wagoner: